Frequently Asked Questions

 No. You should send a different puzzle back but it should be comparable in quality, size, and piece count.
 Most people do not want to work the same puzzle more than once.
 Also, do not trade a puzzle that you want to keep as it may never come back to you.
-Check the puzzle journey sheet in the box before sending the puzzle out and don't send it back to any member on that list.
+Check the puzzle journey sheet and if it is a Library puzzle with a specific ID #, check the INTERACTIVE TOOLS for the puzzle to see who has already had it and who does not want it before sending the puzzle out and don't send it back to any member on that list.

 Who to trade with?

 You have a lot of choices here.
 There are several factors to keep in mind.
 Size, Shape, Quantity, and Distance.
 Look at what you have to trade and then find a member that fits that puzzle type.
+The INTERACTIVE TOOLS will provide a list of the members who want that puzzle (if it is a library puzzle) and those who will accept it.
 If you have a 1000 piece round puzzle you should not send it to someone who 1) does not want shaped puzzles or 2) only wants under 500 piece puzzles or over 1000 piece puzzles.
 Keep in mind that the further the recipient, the more expensive it will be to ship AND they may not be able to afford nor want to expend that amount of money to ship it back to you.
 So think about your recipient as well.